0xCAF3D0OD/Drupal/README.md

 ## Prerequisites

-Before proceeding with the Drupal installation, ensure the following prerequisites are met:
+**Before proceeding with the Drupal installation**, ensure the following prerequisites are met:

 1. **Docker Installed**: Docker must be installed on your system.
 Check if Docker is installed with command in your terminal:
 `bash docker --version`